rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 ## Video

-Responsible for loading and displaying videos.
+The [Video](/api-reference/classes/VideoClip.html) clip is responsible for loading and displaying videos.

 ```typescript
 await layer.addClip({